-While we are in the midst of an opioid crisis in this country it is important now more than ever to educate yourself and loved ones about prescription drug abuse.
-This epidemic is taking innocent lives, leaving families brokenhearted.
+While the United States is in the midst of an opioid crisis, it is important now more than ever to educate yourself and loved ones about prescription drug abuse.
+This epidemic is taking innocent lives, leaving families brokenhearted and devastated.
 It is costing the country billions of dollars, draining state emergency resources.
 One of the most abused prescription opioids is oxycodone, a painkiller prescribed to manage moderate or chronic pain.
-More and more people are in need of oxycodone addiction treatment due to it high risk for dependency once it is taken not as prescribed.
+More and more people are in need of oxycodone addiction treatment due to its high risk for dependency when it is taken outside of prescribing parameters.

-Just behind alcohol, opioid painkillers, such as oxycodone, are the top reason for emergency room visits in the U.S. — in fact, a report from the CDC says there was a 30 percent jump in ER visits due to opioid overdose from July 2016 to September 2017.
+Just behind alcohol, opioid painkillers like oxycodone are the top reason for emergency room visits in the U.S. In fact, a report from the Centers for Disease Control (CDC) says there was a 30 percent jump in emergency room visits due to opioid overdoses from July 2016 to September 2017.
 These opioid-related hospital visits are costing Florida alone more than $1 billion, says the Florida Agency for Healthcare Administration.

-The National Institute on Drug Abuse and CDC have released several more startling statistics about the opioid epidemic:
+The National Institute on Drug Abuse (NIDA) and the CDC have released several more startling statistics about the opioid epidemic:

-- 115 people are losing their lives daily from opioid overdoses
+- 130 people lose their lives daily from opioid overdoses

 - More people are dying from drug overdose than car accidents